CLI

 Agents can authenticate the CLI in one of two ways:

-DX_API_TOKENenvironment variable for the session or job.
-The CLI uses this token for all commands without saving it to the OS keyring. - Alternatively, run
+• Set the DX_API_TOKEN environment variable for the session or job.
+The CLI uses this token for all commands without saving it to the OS keyring.

-dx auth login --token <token>once at the start of the session to store the token in the OS keyring.
+• Alternatively, run dx auth login --token <token> once at the start of the session to store the token in the OS keyring.
 Subsequent commands use this stored token.

-The CLI accepts both Web API tokens and personal access tokens.
+The CLI accepts both organization tokens and personal access tokens.
 DX recommends personal access tokens for individuals and agents because they attribute calls to the issuing user in audit logs.
+Use organization tokens for machine-to-machine workflows that are not tied to a user.

 Machine-readable output